Solo 401(k): Understanding self-employed retirement plans

 To open and contribute to a solo 401(k), you’ll have to meet two criteria:

-• Your business has no employees other than you and your spouse
+- Your business has no employees other than you (or you and your spouse)

 Solo 401(k) contribution limits

 A solo 401(k) is unique because the business owner and the employee are the same person.
-So, while they technically have the same contribution limits as other 401(k) plans, a self-employed individual has the opportunity to save more than a traditional employee would.
+So, while these plans technically have the same contribution limits as other 401(k) plans, a self-employed individual has the opportunity to save more than a traditional employee would by contributing in both capacities.

 Solo 401(k) taxes